shivannis/xandr-docs-public/xandr-docs/invest/update-insertion-orders.md

 ---

-# Microsoft Invest - Update insertion orders
+# Microsoft Invest - Update Insertion Orders

 There are several actions you can take on existing insertion orders to update them.

-## Edit an insertion order
+## Edit an Insertion Order

 You can edit an insertion order directly from the **Insertion Orders** screen.
 You can also edit insertion orders from the **Insertion Order Details** screen.
 Click either the **Edit** icon at the top of the screen or the **Edit** link in the **Details** section.
 (See [View Insertion Order Details](view-insertion-order-details.md) for more information on the **Details** screen.)

-## Activate/Deactivate an insertion order
+## Activate/Deactivate an Insertion order

 Check the box next to each insertion order that you want to **activate** or **deactivate** and click Activate or Deactivate.

-## Delete an insertion order
+## Delete an Insertion Order

 You can delete insertion orders from the system.
 This is particularly useful when you want to get rid of unnecessary or accidentally created insertion orders.